smontanari/smocker/README.md

 # sMocker
-**sMocker** is a simple javascript library to help you testing or prototyping javascript based (single-page) web applications where communication and data exchange with the backend occurs primarily through *ajax* calls.
+**sMocker** is a simple javascript library to help with testing or prototyping javascript based (single-page) web applications where communication and data exchange with the backend occurs primarily through *ajax* calls.

 ## At a glance
-Let's assume you have your typical Todos MVC single page web-app, where you load the list of todo items via a `GET /todos` ajax request to the server.
+Let's assume we have our typical Todos MVC single page web-app, where we load the list of todo items via a `GET /todos` ajax request to the server.
-The simplest way to get started with sMocker is by including something like this in your html:
+The simplest way to get started with sMocker is by including something like this in our html:

 ```html
 <script type="text/javascript" src="underscore.js"></script>